mleonardallen/CarND-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-In determining which features and color spaces to leverage, I considered two factors: prediction accuracy and time to extract features.
+In determining which features and color spaces to leverage, I considered two factors: test accuracy and time to extract features.
 Below are my results after training each feature individually with a non-optimized classifier, and looking at feature selection performance within my pipeline.

 | Feature    | Feature Extraction on 1000 64x64 images | Test Accuracy |
 | ---------- | -----:| ----:|